 OK, so you’ve completed (or are completing) your manuscript.
 Maybe it’s already (on the way to becoming) a published book.
 Even though your blood, sweat, and tears are on the pages–visible only to you–you now realize that this is, in fact, only the end of the beginning and far, far from the beginning of the end of your book publishing journey.
 Leave aside for the moment the important questions and tasks related to book marketing, social media, and public relations.
-Let’s focus on another topic which may prove equally important: translation.
-My company, Tomedes, has been translating books for more than a decade.
+Let’s focus on another topic that may prove equally important: translation.
+Tomedes has been translating books for more than a decade.
 Yet many authors, surprisingly, don’t even think of having their book translated.

 Why, after all, limit your book to the language in which it was written?
 You can vastly expand your readership by creating multiple language editions.
 Think about all the readers who don’t speak your mother tongue.
 Why deny them the pleasure of your brilliant thoughts and clever content?